AdamOrmondroyd/rename/README.md

 use this at the end of the year on camera roll.
 Acts on `.jpg`, `.jpeg`, `.png`, `.gif`, `.tiff`, and `.webp`.
-- `rename_screenshot` renames MacOS screenshots on the desktop, using their existing name. acts on all files beginning "Screenshot".
+- `rename_screenshot` renames MacOS screenshots on the desktop, using their existing name.
+Acts on all files beginning "Screenshot".